v-gilbert/quantumbenchmarkzoo/content/system-level-benchmark/others/rqops.md

 - The protocols used to measure the logical error rate and the logical clock frequency are not specified.
 - The number of logical qubits $$n$$ is not fixed.
 As a result, the $$rQOPS$$ value may not accurately reflect performance at scale.
 For instance, the rQOPS derived from a small subset of logical qubits may not extrapolate to the full system, especially if clock frequency degrades with increasing system size due to routing or control overheads.

+## Implementation

+There is currently no referenced implementation of this protocol.

 # References
 {% bibliography --cited %}